skirtles-code/vue-examples/docs/index.md

 # Introduction

+> Thank you to those on the [Vue Land Discord](https://chat.vuejs.org/) and elsewhere who inspired these ideas.

-This collection of components is intended as a learning aid for those who are new to Vue.
+This collection of components and patterns is intended as a learning aid for those who are new to Vue.

 Their primary purpose is to illustrate how core Vue 3 features can be combined to create standard UI components.
 The techniques used are intended to demonstrate idiomatic Vue usage for these types of scenarios.
 These examples have very limited functionality and are not intended to be production-ready components.